 Bring the family together at your Thanksgiving table this Autumn season and finish with a flourish.
 This Chocolate Pecan Pie with a Bourbon Twist is a real showstopper!

 Thanksgiving is a Time for Family and Pie

-Next to Halloween I think Thanksgiving is my favourite holiday.
+Next to Halloween, Thanksgiving is my favourite holiday.
 Ideally it takes place on a cool but clear blue sky day when there are still leaves on the trees.
 The kind of day that you can appreciate all the colours of fall with friends and family.
-The harvest is (hopefully) over and the cold room is stocked for the winter with root vegetables, pickles, and preserves of all kinds and the turkeys are nice and plump.
-There’s no pressure like there is at Christmas time, no tree to drag out of the basement and decorate; no presents to buy.
-It’s the holiday of giving thanks, appreciating each other as you are with all your faults (and what family is without faults?) and gathering around the table to eat yourself silly.
+The harvest is (hopefully) over and the cold room is stocked with root vegetables, pickles, and preserves of all kinds.
+The turkeys are nice and plump.
+There’s no pressure like at Christmas time, no tree to drag out of the basement or presents to buy.
+It’s the holiday of giving thanks, appreciating each other as you are with all your faults (and what family is without faults?).
+The best part is gathering around the table to eat yourself silly.

 Back home during pie time, we were teasing the groom-to-be about the details of the dress, exaggerating the details and seeing how far we could go.
 He knows that she is a free spirit with a disdain for the mainstream and I truly think there would be nothing that would surprise him; other than that dress.